-In summary, this analysis has shown that ECMWF's seasonal forecasts have good ability at reproducing the sign and the spatial patterns of the causal effect of the two main modes of covariability between tropical convection and mid-latitude circulation in boreal summer in the Northern Hemisphere.
-Despite a general underestimation of the causal link strength, our a subsampling experiment shows has shown that in most of the analysed regions, this negative bias is actually contained in the spread of the SEAS5 seasonal forecasts, and that the bias is stronger in tropical regions.
-Thus, our confidence in both the ability of the PCMCI causal discovery tool to identify meaningful patterns in observations and the ability of the SEAS5 forecasting system to correctly qualitatively correctly represent those causal links identified in ERA5 reanalysis is increased.
-The effect of different ENSO phases (or active ENSO versus neutral years) on tropical-extratropical links seems to be marginal, although biases in the SEAS5 model (e.g., too weak convective activity in the SAM region) may explain this discrepancy with observations.
+In summary, this analysis has shown that ECMWF's seasonal forecasts have good ability at reproducing the sign and the spatial patterns of the causal effect of the two main modes of covariability between tropical convection and mid-latitude 660 circulation in boreal summer in the Northern Hemisphere.
+Despite a general underestimation of the causal link strength, a subsampling experiment has shown that in most of the analysed regions, this negative bias is actually contained in the spread of the SEAS5 seasonal forecasts.
+Thus, our confidence in the ability of the SEAS5 forecasting system to qualitatively correctly represent those causal links identified in ERA5 reanalysis is increased.
+The effect of different ENSO phases (or active ENSO versus neutral vears) on tropical-extratropical links seems to be marginal, although biases in the SEAS5 model (e.g., too weak

+665 convective activity in the SAM region) may explain this discrepancy with observations.
 Further work is needed to confirm these results and their implications.
 Finally, the causal links represented in these causal maps represent a starting point to produce a new family of hybrid statistical model-based forecasts.
-In conclusion, this analysis has shown the usefulness of causal discovery algorithms as a tool for providing process-guided statistical validation of general circulation models and has led to increased knowledge on the effects of tropical-extratropical teleconnections in boreal summer in the Northern Hemisphere.
+In conclusion, this analysis has shown the usefulness of causal discovery algorithms as a tool for providing process-guided statistical validation of general circulation models and has led to increased knowledge on the effects of tropical-extratropical teleconnections in boreal summer in the Northern 670 Hemisphere.